olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 20 the script remove all letter c and c from input in task 21 the script reverse its input in task 22 the script  display all user and their home directory
+in task 20 the script remove all letter c and c from input in task 21 the script reverse its input in task 22 the script  display all user and their home directory in task 23 the script Write a command that finds all empty files and directories in the current directory and all sub-directories.